-These fluffy, light and creamy little sweet treats called “Choux à la Crème” – or Cream Puffs in English – are a Classic French dessert made from Choux Pastry and filled with a Cream.
-They are perfect to be enjoyed with your afternoon tea or served for a special occasion!
+These fluffy, light and creamy little sweet treats called "Choux à la Crème" - or Choux Cream / French Cream Puffs - are a Classic French dessert made from Choux Pastry Buns filled with a luscious Pastry Cream.
+They are perfect to be enjoyed with your afternoon tea or to be served for a special occasion!

 For this recipe, I made my Cream Puffs with the following three elements: